CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_azure_tenant_eventhub_settings.md

 # crowdstrike_cloud_azure_tenant_eventhub_settings (Resource)

-This resource registers an Azure Tenant in Falcon Cloud Security.
+This resource manages the eventhub settings on an Azure Tenant in Falcon Cloud Security.

 ## API Scopes